Security Status

 General Travel Advice

-You can contact the Mongolian emergency services by dialling the following numbers:
+You can contact the emergency services in Mongolia by dialling:

 Safety and Security